 - (1) Represents three months' base salary, which the Company has the discretion to provide to its executive officers in order to cover the waiting period under the Company's group long-term disability insurance policy. - As calculated under the terms of the executive officer's employment agreement.
-The amount shown represents the annual base salary in effect at September 30, 2015 multiplied by two. - (3) As calculated under the terms of the Severance Plan.
-The amount shown is in lieu of any annual cash incentive for fiscal 2015 which would have otherwise been paid except for the termination. - (4) As calculated under the terms of the executive officer's employment agreement.
-The amount shown represents the annual cash incentive target for fiscal 2015 multiplied by two. - (5) As calculated under the terms of the Severance Plan. - (6) Represents the value of shares that would be distributed upon the occurrence of a change in control, based on the \$35.90 closing price of the Company's common stock on September 30, 2015, the last day of the Company's 2015 fiscal year.
+The amount shown represents the annual base salary in effect at September 30, 2016 multiplied by two. - As calculated under the terms of the Severance Plan.
+The amount shown is in lieu of any annual cash incentive for fiscal 2016 which would have otherwise been paid except for the termination. - As calculated under the terms of the executive officer's employment agreement.
+The amount shown represents the officer's fiscal 2015 cash incentive target percentage, multiplied by two times the officer's fiscal 2016 base salary. - (5) As calculated under the terms of the Severance Plan. - Represents the value of shares that would be distributed upon the occurrence of a change in control, based on the \$46.42 closing price of the Company's common stock on September 30, 2016, the last day of the Company's 2016 fiscal year.
 These amounts would become payable to the executive officer even if the officer's employment were not terminated in connection with the change in control.
-See "Payments/Benefits Upon Change in Control Incentive Plan Awards" on page 33. - (7) The amounts shown represent the projected cost to continue benefits in accordance with the executive officer's employment agreement and the provisions of the Severance Plan.
+See "Payments/Benefits Upon Change in Control Incentive Plan Awards" on page 30. - (7) The amounts shown represent the value of share awards whose payment has been accelerated and which would vest upon termination in this situation pursuant to the named officer's employment agreement. - The amounts shown represent the projected cost to continue benefits in accordance with the executive officer's employment agreement and the provisions of the Severance Plan.
 Included in Total Benefits are broad-based benefits (health insurance, life and disability premiums), financial planning, automobile, club dues and tax gross-up on club fees.
-In the case of "Termination by Employee for Good Reason or by Employer Without Cause," Total Benefits also include an estimated outplacement fee of \$15,000. - (8) As permitted under the SERP, Mr. Richey and Ms. Barclay have elected to receive their accumulated benefits in the form of a lump sum cash payment in the event of a change of control.
+In the case of "Termination by Employee for Good Reason or by Employer Without Cause," Total Benefits also include an estimated outplacement fee of \$15,000. - (9) As permitted under the SERP, Mr. Richey and Ms. Barclay have elected to receive their accumulated benefits in the form of a lump sum cash payment in the event of a change of control.
 The amount shown for each executive represents the actuarially determined difference between the value of this lump-sum payment and the discounted present value of the payments the executive would be entitled to receive under a normal retirement at age 65.